canonical/vanilla-framework/templates/docs/patterns/chip.md

 ## Dark chips

 To use chips on a dark background the `is-dark` class can be applied.
 If the chip includes the dismiss icon, you'll need to add the `is-light` class to the icon.
-To ensure the dark chips are accessible, the background colour used must be no lighter than `#2b2b2b`:
+To ensure the dark chips are accessible, the background colour used must `#2b2b2b` or darker:

 <div class="embedded-example"><a href="/docs/examples/patterns/chip/dark" class="js-example">
 View example of the dark chip pattern